Jobstreams Run Details - Actual

 For a member of the operations team, this condensed summary of what is happening around this moment in time enables you to quickly assess the current health of a jobstream.
 Once you identify a run that is in trouble, in one click you can drill down to the Gantt chart view to see the job execution sequence and dependencies of the entire jobstream process.
 If you're analyzing overall trends for performance improvement, you can look at the historical runs of the jobstream to see patterns of failed or late runs to guide your understanding.

-The Actual view is one of three views of jobstream run details, each of them show the same runs but presented differently to focus on another aspect of the run performance.
+The Actual view is one of three views of jobstream run details, each of them show the same runs but presented differently to focus on different aspects of the run performance.
 You use them together to get more insight into the performance issues of a jobstream.
 The other two are the following:

 You use these as part of your overall investigation of jobstream health and root cause research of runs that fail to meet their SLA deadlines.
 For more information, see Understanding the Jobstream Views.